peachjelly13/News_Aggreagator-Backend/README.md

 __This is common in scenarios like:__

-Fetching Data: Your backend might need to fetch data from third-party APIs to process and return to the frontend.
+__Fetching Data__: Your backend might need to fetch data from third-party APIs to process and return to the frontend.

-Service Integration: Integrating with services like payment gateways (e.g., Stripe), authentication providers (e.g., OAuth with Google or Facebook), or any other external service that requires API calls.
+__Service Integration__: Integrating with services like payment gateways (e.g., Stripe), authentication providers (e.g., OAuth with Google or Facebook), or any other external service that requires API calls.